-Join Paul Nowak for an in-depth discussion in this video Understanding how your memory works, part of Study Skills Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video Understanding how your memory works, part of Learning Study Skills.

 - In this chapter we're going to discuss how your memory works and a variety of techniques that will enhance your ability to recall information.
 Before we get into the memory techniques, you need to be aware of specific principles that underlie each of these strategies.
 The first and most basic memory principle is repetition.
 Repetition helps you remember things.
 I'll repeat that.
 Repetition helps you to remember.
 This is the same way songs get stuck in your head.
 You hear them over and over.
 In addition to repetition, you also remember things through association.